-The station’s original studios were located inside First Assembly of God Church on East Main Street in Lakeland.
+The station’s original studios were located inside First Assembly of God Church at 1350 East Main Street in Lakeland.
 In 1985, after the church had bought the Carpenter’s Home property off US 98 North, it built a new 10,000-seat sanctuary and changed the name to Carpenter’s Home Church.
 WCIE’s studios were also moved there and were located on the second floor above the vast auditorium.

 WCIE was state of the art in every aspect.
 It was a time just before music began to be programmed from hard drives.
 Management wanted the cleanest and clearest sound possible, so the station’s entire music library was eventually on compact disc – each housed in a plastic case and never touched by the human hand.